 Apart from manufacturing and trading activities, the Group also holds 2 parcels of land held for property development located on the South Western intersection of Mandurah Terrace and Henson Street in Mandurah, Australia.
 The land falls under the zonings of residential, tourism accommodation and mixed use and commercial.

-Others segment recorded a loss before tax of RM0.66 million as compared to a profit of RM0.5 million last year.
+Others segment recorded a loss before tax of RM2.07 million as compared to a loss of RM0.66 million last year.

 Prospects